General Information

 Figure 3 shows a bottom view of the bridge.

-The deck is made of timber planks; they are connected to the upper chords and a stringer, which is connected to a cross-frame that consists of five members: two horizontals (1 and 2) and three verticals (3 to 5).
-The horizontals (1 and 2) are connected to the verticals and bottom chords of the trusses.
-Figure 4 shows a bottom view of a cross-frame to truss connection.
+The deck is made of timber planks; they are connected to the upper chords and the stringer; the latter is carried by cross-frames that consist of two horizontals (1 and 2) and three verticals (3 to 5).
+Figure 4 shows a cross-frame to truss connection.

-What is the purpose of members 2, 3, 4, and 5?
+What is the purpose of the cross-frame?

 Alternative Variant